RetricSu/chatGPT-auto-speech/README.md

 fun fact 2: so it is full of bugs now! but seriously please help if you are interested.

+## Feature

+just listen and talk, a more human-like conversation for you and chatGPT.

+### 1. Use voice for typing

+1. Press and hold the right shift key on your keyboard when you want to talk to chatGPT, the voice will be converted into text on the textarea.
+2. Press enter to send the message.

+### 2. Convert chatGPT response text into speech

+auto convert the response text from chatGPT into speech.

 ## How to install

 ### 1. Install from the chrome web store